Connecting Oxford Plus

 As shown in the map below, the current drive-time reported by Google Maps between A34/Southern-bypass and the JR Hospital is 12 minutes by Iffley Road versus 14 minutes by London Road.
 Without bus gates on St Clements (just south of Marston Road) and Warneford Lane, these will be default options once Hollow Way is bus-gated.

 The existing version of Connecting Oxford has five bus gates: three to remove through-traffic from the city centre and two to prioritise bus passage along the B4495.
-The proposed version has seven, adding gates east and west of South Park.
+Our version has seven, adding gates east and west of South Park.
 This effectively segments the city within the outer ring road into four zones as shown in the maps.
-The councils need not adopt an explicit “zoning” element in the language of Connecting Oxford if this is too big a departure from the Connecting Oxford plan that was put to survey in autumn 2019.
-Explicitly “zoned” or not, this seven-gate approach will have the virtues of zoned systems put to use to great effect elsewhere.
+This seven-gate approach will have the virtues of zoned systems put to use to great effect elsewhere.

-One of the key virtues is massive increment to cycling modal share, which is exactly what the central government is calling for right now.
+One of the key virtues is massive increment to cycling modal share.
 The city of Ghent in Belgium discovered that its zoned system, implemented in 2017, induced a cycling modal share by 2019 that wasn’t expected until 2030.
-Put simply: When private cars are comprehensively discouraged, the added space for other modes induces the use of them.
-But Ghent drivers also discovered they could get to their destinations faster because the reduced congestion more than made up for the more circuitous routes.
+When private cars are comparatively discouraged, the added space for other modes induces the use of them.
+But Ghent’s car drivers also discovered they could get to their destinations faster because the reduced congestion more than made up for the more circuitous routes.
 Zoned systems give space to drive for those who need it.